 This time, this goal will include her night time activity.
 I wanted to have her sleep no later than 10 p.m!

 - Feed my little one right after her bath

-- Set the bedroom environment
+- Set the mood in the bedroom

 I normally give my little one a bath around 6 p.m. to 9 p.m. but I realized that if I try to change her bath time to one certain time, it may help her feel fresh and clean.